 Iodized salt is also good for your heart.
 Remember, high sodium intake can affect your blood pressure.
 However, according to a study, sodium present in salt is not the primary culprit of hypertension.
 In fact, it has something to do with the lack of minerals in your diet.
 To be specific, one can regulate their blood pressure with the aid of iodine.
 How so?

 This has something to do with the thyroid gland and hormones.
 If you’re familiar with hypothyroidism, this medical condition can negatively affect your cardiovascular health.
 With sufficient amounts of iodine in your diet, you can guarantee that your thyroid gland is producing enough thyroid hormones.

-Aside from that, this specific type of salt can give more health benefits.
-It can help remove harmful substances out of your body, boost your energy levels and help fight depression.
+Aside from those benefits, iodized salt can also help remove harmful substances out of your body, boost your energy levels and help fight depression.

-Although iodine can give you several advantages, consuming too much of this substance can also lead to certain medical conditions like hyperthyroidism.
-In addition to that, this type of salt does not only contain high concentrations of sodium.
-It has also undergone mechanical processing.
+Although iodine can give you several advantages, consuming too much of this substance can also lead to certain medical conditions, such as hyperthyroidism.
+Moreover, this type of salt does not only contain high concentrations of sodium.
+It has undergone mechanical processing.
 As a result, its natural trace minerals are usually removed or compromised during the manufacturing process.
-Thus, it is strongly advised to control your use of iodized salt.

 If you think that you're consuming insufficient amounts of iodine, you can always get it in natural sources such as seafood products.

 It is a given fact that all salts came from the ocean or sea.
 If you’ve heard about rock salts or salt deposits, they are evidently formed when a sea or ocean has dried-up.
 Depending on the type of salt, some may undergo heavy mechanical processing while others undertake minimal processing.
 As for regular sea salt, it is normally made by evaporating sea water.
 So, is this type of salt good for you?